 Where to eat in Lefkada?

 There are a few tavernas in nearby Porto Katsiki beach, but we kept coming back to the Oasis, a restaurant with an idyllic ambiance.
-It is a family-run restaurant with a long tradition where you feel like a dear guest at someone’s home.
-They serve plenty of traditional vegetarian dishes, but the best of everything on the menu is the homemade cheese pie made with local ingredients.
+It is a family-run restaurant where you can find a few of traditional vegan dishes (baked beans in tomato sauce, eggplant salat, stuffed vine leaves).
 The restaurant has a sea view and outdoor playground with a box full of toys to play with.
-What else you can wish for but a cup of greek yogurt with honey served with a majestic sunset?

 Best family destinations in Greece